kanzenminarai/sc/README.md

-# Turing Complete Scientific Calculator (Work in progrss)
+# Turing Complete Scientific Calculator (Work in progress)

 ### Description
 tscs is a open source software that calculates racional numbers, and show the result of the given expression